cathybgyz/zimenglyu/_posts/2018-11-27-tflite-android-ndk-eng.markdown

 ![](/images/tflite-android/7.png)

-After finishing the Android Studio project wizzard you should see the Android Studio main window.
+After finishing the Android Studio project wizard you should see the Android Studio main window.

 ![](/images/tflite-android/8.png)